The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 # NTFS timestamps on the key file?

 # Created: March 1st.
 Modified: March 1st.
 Never touched. ✓Generate a fresh test key with the same password — works perfectly.
 So the crypto isn't broken.
 The password is correct.
 The key file is intact.
-But they don't work together anymore.
+They just don't work together anymore.

 I try everything I can think of: environment variables, --password flag, TAURI_SIGNING_PRIVATE_KEY_PATH, PowerShell instead of Bash, a separate Git Bash window, a freshly compiled cargo tauri signer, piping through tr -d '\r\n' to strip any invisible line endings.